 Nephrology Fellowship (Arizona)

-As a nephrology fellow at Mayo Clinic, you will work closely with highly experienced and knowledgeable faculty.
-Additional training opportunities in critical care medicine and kidney transplantation are also available at Mayo Clinic in Arizona.
+As a nephrology fellow at Mayo Clinic's campus in Arizona, you work closely with highly experienced and well-trained academic faculty.
+Additional training opportunities in critical care medicine and kidney transplantation also are available.

 - Renal pathology.
 Mayo Clinic's campus in Arizona processes approximately 800 renal biopsies each year, and the nephrology fellow has an entire rotation dedicated to the interpretation of renal biopsies.
 The trainee works closely with the renal pathologist reviewing biopsies and receiving one-on-one didactic training.